Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 The audience dutifully stood and applauded politely, then collectively gasped as the Great Father *prowled* out from behind the curtain and up onto the loudly creaking stage.
 There truly was no preparing anyone for him.
 His *impossibly* muscular build, the prowling power that his short coat emphasized but which no amount of fur could cover.
 His sheer, incomprehensible *size...* All of it hit the audience all at once, to stunning effect.
 Nevermind the rank and titles, Daar commanded attention and respect (and frankly, fear and awe) just by *being* there.

 He seemed to understand the effect he had on everyone though, and decided to disarm it.
-With a bit of a flourish, he gave them all a very un-statesmanlike panting grin...and then *posed* on all fours with a smug toss of his head and a quick flex of a truly gargantuan arm.
+With a bit of a flourish, he gave them all a very un-statesmanlike panting grin... and then *posed* on all fours with a smug toss of his head and a quick flex of a truly gargantuan arm.
 That bit of preening somehow conveyed just the *right* amount of ridiculous, self-effacing humor…

 The audience laughed, and the applause grew more heartfelt.
 Somehow, you just *knew* from the feel of the room when the reactions were genuine, instead of mere clapter.